PavinWu/CSIRO_auralisation/README.md

 I'm not uploading the code since I signed an agreement.
 May be I will after a few years, if I had to.
 Right now, this repo could serve as a showroom.

+Try to compare the sounds of same number in "Raw sounds" and "Generated sounds"!

 ## some ideas
 Currently, we only use major tonality (C or otherwise).
 Using other tonality like minor etc. will give a different feelings to the sounds.
 This can be used appropriately if we can extract activity information from raw values.